sheam421/starter-kit/README.md

 # Alien vs. Zombie

-This is Alien VS Zombie where the alien and zomnie will be in a Game Board.
+This is Alien VS Zombie game where the alien and zomnie will be in a Game Board.
 Alien and Zombie both have life and attack.
 They can attack each other and decrese their life.

 YouTube link : [Video Demo](https://youtu.be/QMe_M73ZAZg).